alicevision/meshroom-manual/README.md

 I am new to ReStructuredText and open to suggestions.

+# Next update
+The next big update is planned for October 2019
++ capturing images for photogrammetry chapters
++ MR2019.2 updates

 # How to contribute

 -   make yourself familiar with ReStructuredText and Sphinx